LambdaSharp/LambdaSharpTool/src/DocFx/cli/Tool-NewResource.md

+---
+title: LambdaSharp CLI New Command - Add CloudFormation Resource to Module
+description: Add a CloudFormation resource to a LambdaSharp module
+keywords: cli, new, create, cloudformation, resource, module
+---
 # Add New Resource to Module File

 The `new resource` command is used to add a resource to an existing module.
 The command creates a `Resource` item and generates a skeleton definition using the CloudFormation specification.
 Required properties are annotated with a corresponding comment.
 The value of the attributes are the expected type (e.g. `String`, `Json`, etc.).